-Thus, it is our Trinitarian faith, in God who creates, brings wholeness, and nurtures and nourishes all life, which helps us in our hospitality of openness to all.
+35. Thus, it is our faith in the trinitarian God, God who is diversity in unity, God who creates, brings wholeness, and nurtures and nourishes all life, which helps us in our hospitality of openness to all.
 We have been the recipients of God's generous hospitality of love.
 We cannot do otherwise.